You can’t beat desserts that combine pumpkin and chocolate and these Pumpkin Swirl Brownies mix them in the prettiest way!

 - 1/4 cup vegetable oil

-Next, preheat your oven to 350 degrees and line a 9 inch baking dish with parchment paper; butter the lining.
+- Pre-heat oven to 350 degrees and line a 8- or 9-inch baking dish with foil; butter the lining.
 Using an 8-inch pan will result in a thicker brownie (as pictured).

 - Melt stick of butter and chocolate in a heatproof bowl over a pan of simmering water (or in a double broiler) until the mixture is nice and smooth.